eduardoleopoldino/roll-dice/README.md

 2. The users should see what numbers were previously requested;
 3. The public history should be visible to any user opening the web-frontend;

+- Therefore, istead of just creating a simple page to input a number and return the value, I wanted to make something fun, so I decided to create a simple dice game, where given the result of the dices, the score will be calculated using the fibonacci sequence.

 ## Decisions
-- So istead of just creating a simple page to input a number and return the value, I wanted to make something fun, so I decided to create a simple dice game, where given the result of the dices, the score will be calculated using the fibonacci sequence.

 - First challenge was to host the app somewhere where I could run both the frontend and the backend.
-The chosen one was [Netlify](https://www.netlify.com/)
+The chosen one was [Netlify](https://www.netlify.com/).

-- The user should first enter a name in order to play and the score is updated in realtime using [Pusher](https://pusher.com/).
-Initially, the idea was to use websockets, but since netlify doesn´t support it.
+- The user should first enter a name before start the game.

+- The score is updated in realtime using [Pusher](https://pusher.com/) service.
+Initially, the idea was to use a websockets library, but, netlify functions doesn´t support it due to the serverless architecture.

 - The dice animation was copied from [here](https://codesandbox.io/s/xjk3xqnprw)